pepmartinez/keuss/docusaurus/blog/2023-03-30-queues-on-mongo-part-1.md

 ---
-title: Modelling queues on MongoDB
+title: Modelling queues on MongoDB (1/2)
 author: Pep Martinez
 author_url: https://github.com/pepmartinez
 tags: [mongodb, tech]
 ---

-This is a series of of articles describing the technical details on which `keuss` is based to build a rather complete queue middleware (`QMW` henceforth) with a quite shallow layer on top of `MongoDB`.
+This is a series of articles describing the technical details on which `keuss` is based to build a rather complete queue middleware (`QMW` henceforth) with a quite shallow layer on top of `MongoDB`.
 The basic approach is well known and understood, but
 `keuss` goes well beyond the basic approach to provide extra functionalities